 allow for overlapping within an iteration, you can use a FIFO.
 To explicitly set the depth

 (that is, number of elements) in the FIFO, use the

-Specifying the size of the FIFO channels overrides the default approach.
+Specifying the size of the FIFO channels overrides the default value that is computed by the tool to attempt to optimize the throughput.
 If any task in the design can produce or consume samples at a greater rate than the specified size of the FIFO, the FIFOs might become empty (or full).
 In this case, the design halts operation, because it is unable to read (or write).
 This might result in or lead to a stalled, deadlock state.

 When setting the depth of the FIFOs, Xilinx recommends initially setting the depth as the maximum number data values transferred (for example, the size of the array passed between tasks), confirming the design passes C/RTL co-simulation, and then reducing the size of the FIFOs and confirming C/RTL co-simulation still completes without issues.
 If RTL co-simulation fails, the size of the FIFO is likely too small to prevent stalling or a deadlock situation.